mzsolt68/greenfox-orientation-exam/javascript.md

 ## Backend

-- the app must approve a square matrix only in the input field,
+- only a square matrix should be submitted in the input field,
-  - otherwise it should send an error message
+  - otherwise the app should send an error message
 - user can choose which validation type will the matrix ride through
 - do the validation methods in backend
 - in case the matrix is valid send a success message in 'Result' section
 - in case the matrix is not valid send an error
 - if success, save the matrix into a database with the following fields:
-  - id, type, date, matrix
+  - id, type, date, matrixNumbers

 ## Endpoints